spring-jdbc-crud/simplejdbcmapper/README.md

 Required class level annotation.
 The table or view should exist in database.
 The schema/catalog attributes set with @Table will override corresponding values on the SimpleJdbcMapper() constructor (if any). **Note that table names with spaces are not supported.**

 Multiple objects can be mapped to the same table.
-So for example if you have a wide table you could have 2 objects mapped to it.
+For example if you have a table with large number of columns you could have 2 objects mapped to it.
 One with a few commonly used columns and another with all the columns.

 ```java